Aflaungos/A72-Hidden-Mods/README.md

 - To fix Samsung Health root detection, I recommend using [KnoxPatch](https://github.com/salvogiangri/KnoxPatch)

 ### 🪲 Known bugs
-- Please report hewre or in Telegram, if you find any
+- Please report here or in Telegram, if you find any

 #### ✨ Added OS Features:
 - High-End Animations